streuselcake/jslab/webserver-express/database-mongodb/readme.md

 # Readme

-## Node.js/Express-Webapp with Mongodb connection (general usage Instructions; detailed step by step instructions below)
+## Node.js/Express-Webapp with Mongodb connection.
+Steps 1 to 5 are the general usage Instructions.
+The exercise below includes the detailed step by step-instructions.

 #### Step 1